Rick Nazzaro As Featured Guest on

 A seller can engage the services of a real estate agent to sell his property (called the listing agent) and the real estate agent is then the agent for the seller who becomes the agent’s client.
 This means that the real estate agent represents the seller.
 The agent owes the seller undivided loyalty, reasonable care, disclosure, obedience to lawful instruction, confidentiality and accountability, provided, however, that the agent must disclose known material defects in the real estate.
 The agent must put the seller’s interests first and negotiate for the best price and terms for their client, the seller.
 (The seller may authorize sub-agents to represent him/her in marketing its property to buyers, however the seller should be aware that wrongful action by the real estate agent or sub-agents may subject the seller to legal liability for those wrongful actions.)

 Preparing a Home for Sale

 During a home consultation, I will walk through your home using the eyes of a buyer.
 I will suggest furniture placement, a “honey do” list, and recommend the appropriate professional to you if deemed necessary.
 If you are looking to maximize your value, this is a critical first step.
 I've purchased my own staging inventory...from pillows to pottery, from candles to couches.
-I can make your home SHINE, while saving you money from having to buy items you don't really want.
+I can make your home SHINE, with the services of my exclusive professional stager.
+Robin and I together will make your house standout from the rest.
 Once completed, I work with the area's BEST professional photographer to photograph your home.
 Between us, YOUR PROPERTY WILL BE IMPOSSIBLE FOR BUYERS TO RESIST!
 My experience has lead to an article in the Real Estate section of the Sunday Boston Globe, featuring me, on the importance of staging your home.

 SET THE STAGE FOR PROFIT